-This year the freshman seminar class, “The Persuasive Power of Recent Television Narrative”, will work with our older students on creating a Public Service Announcement collaborating on the script, filming, as well as the editing.
+This year the freshman seminar class, “The Persuasive Power of Recent Television Narrative”, worked with our older students on creating a Public Service Announcement (PSA) collaborating on three distinct teams: scripting, filming, and editing.
+The PSA will shed light on exorbitant food waste in the country, particularly on college campuses, and suggestions on what can be done to address the issue.

-The day will culminate with a campus tour guided by TCNJ student ambassadors.
+The day will culminated with a campus tour guided by TCNJ student ambassadors and forged new friendships that students will likely cherish for a long time to come.

 A great way to wind down an awesome summer!